-- Heat your oven to 350°F and line a 8" x 11" baking dish with parchment paper.
+- Heat your oven to 350°F and line a 8 x 11 inch baking dish with parchment paper.

 - In a medium microwave safe bowl, microwave the mozzarella and cream cheese for one minute, remove and stir, then microwave for another 45 seconds or until the cheeses are completely melted.

-- Create a large bottom layer of plastic wrap by connecting several sheets together until it is at least 24" long x 20" wide.
+- Create a large bottom layer of plastic wrap by connecting several sheets together until it is at least 24-inches long x 20-inches wide.

 - Place the dough in the center of the plastic wrap.

-- Make the top layer of plastic wrap in the same way and size (24" by 20") and place on top of the dough.
+- Make the top layer of plastic wrap in the same way and size (24 x 20 inches) and place on top of the dough.

-- Roll out the dough between the two layers of plastic wrap until it is a 20" x 16" oval.
-Stretch out the plastic wrap out if needed so that it doesn't get caught under the dough.
+- Roll out the dough between the two layers of plastic wrap until it is a 20 x 16 inch oval.
+Stretch out the plastic wrap if needed so that it doesn't get caught under the dough.

-- Remove the top layer of plastic wrap and move onto the filling.
+- Remove the top layer of the plastic wrap and move onto the filling.